khan0617/Odin-Library/README.md

 # Odin-Library
-Library functionality demonstrating use of JavaScript objects and DOM manipulation (createion / deletion of nodes)
+Library of Books functionality demonstrating use of JavaScript objects and DOM manipulation (creation / deletion of Nodes)

 ![screenshot](./images/screenshot.png)